sigmaSd/irust-vim-plugin/README.md

 IRust vim plugin using deno

 ## Instalation
-Make sure `deno` is installed and then append these lines to vim configuration file:
+Make sure `deno` is installed and then append these lines to vim configuration file (or your plugin magnager equivalent):

 ```vim
 Plug 'vim-denops/denops.vim' "Allows using plugins written with deno